 Population changes in Philadelphia have altered the practice of community organizing in different communities.
 In communities near the downtown and universities, membership in longstanding organizations is changing and new organizations are emerging to reflect the shifting demographics.
 For instance, instead of working to oppose an urban renewal project or protest the shuttering of a manufacturer, community organizations and residents in those areas are working with real estate developers and corporate interests to create business improvement districts and other neoliberal policy mechanisms.
-Sometimes, these alliances result in community organization, regressive property tax policy, and extensive use of the carceral state and poverty criminalization to maintain these interests.
+Sometimes, these alliances result in community organizations that are full of homeowners whose interests favor property value appreciation, regressive property tax policy, and extensive use of the carceral state and poverty criminalization to maintain these interests.
 Thus, tensions between community development and community organizing strategies are appearing with increasing frequency in mixed-income areas of the city.